lisonge/Disable-CSP/README.md

 In the process of website development and testing, we inevitably need to inject cross-domain resources into some websites, but Content-Security-Policy prevents this.
 So you can use this extension to disable Content-Security-Policy so that you have a better development experience

 - disable http header csp
-- disable html meta csp
+- disable html meta csp (must open devtools)

 ![image](https://github.com/lisonge/Disable-CSP/assets/38517192/530218b5-2183-4c5a-9801-315fdadd6f93)